ceejbot/soulsy/docs/article-layouts-v2.md

 If you want to show both slots all the time, set both to false.

+⚠️ These options are awkward.
+They might be replaced in the future with a single "swap left and ammo" option.
+If I do this, I'll support the old options until the mod reaches 1.0.

 ### Fonts

 A set of font options.
 Please see [the theming docs](./article-theming.md) for more on fonts.

+⚠️ Font options might be reorganized in the future.
+If I do this, I'll support the old options until the mod reaches 1.0.

 ### Example